Stigma as a Barrier to Proper Bipolar Disorder Diagnosis Podcast

 LC: I agree—and it’s not burdensome, in terms of your clinical workflow, to give patients something brief like the MDQ or RMS, each of which can take less than 5 minutes for most patients to complete themselves.

-Myth #3: Patients with Bipolar Disorder Cannot Be Helped or Treated Outside of Specialty Care.
+Myth #3: Patients With Bipolar Disorder Cannot Be Helped or Treated Outside of Specialty Care.

 LC: This next myth is a particularly damaging one—that patients with bipolar disorder cannot be treated or helped in nonspecialty settings, such as primary care clinics.
 This negative belief is stigmatizing because it marginalizes people living with bipolar disorder, it undermines their ability to set and reach treatment goals, and it gives the impression that they are too difficult to manage.
 Although bipolar disorder is a complex condition for both nurse practitioners to manage and for patients to live with, by no means are people with bipolar disorder too complex to help.
 There are multiple safe, effective pharmacologic and nonpharmacologic treatments to help patients in primary care and other nonspecialty treatment settings to help manage the symptoms and improve their functioning, including medications that have been approved by the Food and Drug Administration (FDA) specifically for bipolar I depression and mania.1,12 Nonpharmacologic treatments, such as cognitive-behavioral therapy, can help patients cope more effectively with their illness, improve their symptoms, develop and maintain a support system, and enhance their quality of life.1,12